ntlinh16/cloudal/README.md

 ## An experiment workflow with cloudal

-In order to set up a cloud system for running rigorous experiments, we usually follow a typical workflow which consists of the following steps: (1) provisioning somw nodes; (2) configuring the enviroment; (3) performing the experiment workflow.
+In order to set up a cloud system for running rigorous experiments, we usually follow a typical workflow which consists of the following steps: (1) provisioning some machines; (2) configuring the enviroment; (3) performing the experiment workflow.
 The main goal of `cloudal` is to helps you to perform a [full factorial experiment](https://en.wikipedia.org/wiki/Factorial_experiment) workflow and collects the results automatically on different cloud systems in a large-scale and reproducible manner.
 The following figure presents a general experiment flowchart on a specific cloud system when you use _cloudal_.

 <p align="center">
     <br>